Catbells Walk Lake District

 Naturally, this will vary from person to person and depends on which route you take.
 Most people hike to Catbells from Hawes End, where it takes approximately 1-hour to reach the summit.

-This route takes you on a pleasant woodland walk before ending up in Hawes End, adding a bit more depth and variety to the walk.
+If you wanted to walk to Catbells from Keswick as we did, it’s around 2 hours from the town centre.
+This route takes you on a pleasant woodland walk before reaching Hawes End, adding a bit more depth and variety to the walk.

 Parking at Catbells

+There is lots of parking around Hawes End.
+The trouble is, it gets jam-packed, especially during peak times.
 If you wish to park close to the foot of Catbells, I suggest arriving as early as possible.

 The alternative is to park in Keswick.
 There are plenty of pay & display car parks around Keswick town centre, but we found a road where we could park for free.
 I’ve marked it on this map.